FineUploader/fine-uploader/readme.md

 * no external dependencies
 * doesn't use Flash
 * fully working with https

-### Supported Browsers ###
-IE6-8, Firefox 3-4beta, Safari4-5, Chrome, Opera
+* supports IE6-8, Firefox 3-4beta, Safari4-5, Chrome, Opera

 ### Known Issues ###
 Plugin breaks back button functionality in Opera.

 ### License ###
-Not selected yet.
-Product not ready, do not use.
+This plugin is open sourced under <a href="http://www.gnu.org/copyleft/gpl.html">GNU GPL</a>.
+If this license doesn't suit you contact andrew(at)valums.com for another options.

 ### Setting up ###